jnlongnecker/theQudzoo/src/content/adviceArticles/skills.md

 </div>

 In order to be taught these skills, you need to ensure Eskhind becomes the Hindriarch which is not even a guarantee in every playthrough.
-If the stars align for you and you for some reason don’t have Flurry/Offhand Strikes yet, then it’s worth the rep.
+If the stars align for you and you for some reason don’t have Flurry/Multiweapon Proficiency yet, then it’s worth the rep.

-Flurry makes a strike with every limb, which is a good placeholder until we can do this naturally every turn (which is the goal with Dual Wield builds).
+Flurry makes a strike with every limb, which is a good placeholder until we can do this naturally every turn (which is the goal with Multiweapon Fighting builds).
 Offhand Strikes brings our offhand strike chance from 15% to 35%; a considerable increase but still not that great.
-While Dual Wielding, you should always have an offhand Short Blade with Jab; anything else and you’re missing out on DPS.
+While Multiweapon Fighting, you should almost always have an offhand Short Blade with Jab; anything else and you’re missing out on DPS.
 One handy thing about Flurry is that it does have an Agility prerequisite, meaning its cooldown can be nullified with Triple-jointed.

-Something to note is that all Dual Wield skills affect natural arms, mutated arms, _and_ robotic arms (from helping hands).
-They **do not** affect the arms from the Multiple Arms mutation or other limbs that have natural weaponry like the head with the Horns mutation.
-Something to keep in mind about robotic arms during my analysis of these skills is that they do not benefit from Jab, only from these Dual Wield skills.
+Something to note is that all Multiweapon Fighting skills affect natural arms, mutated arms (including those from Multiple Arms), _and_ robotic arms (from helping hands).
+They **do not** affect special limbs that have natural weaponry like the head with the Horns mutation or Stinger.
+Something to keep in mind about robotic arms during my analysis of these skills is that they do not benefit from Jab, only from these Multiweapon Fighting skills.

+Before the introduction of Single Weapon Fighting, this tree was the clear best choice in terms of damage.
+Now, without the proper build to utilize this tree correctly, you're better off with Single Weapon Fighting.
+However, if you do decide to build around this tree from character creation, you can create a whirlwind of blades for devastating effect.
+You'll just have to have this in mind from the start to do it properly.

-### Ambidexterity
+### Multiweapon Expertise

 <div class="section-info">

-**Cost:** 300
+**Cost:** 150

 **Obtain By:** Mid Game